cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Who is it for?**

-Magic Transit and Magic WAN customers who wish to receive Magic Tunnel health alerts when the percentage of successful health checks for a Magic Tunnel drops below the selected service-level objective (SLO).
+Magic Transit and Magic WAN customers who wish to receive alerts when the percentage of successful health checks for a Magic Tunnel drops below the selected service-level objective (SLO).

 **Other options / filters**